Stefouch/sebedius-yearzero-discord-bot/InitTracker-README.md

 Begins combat in the channel the command is invoked.

 * `-name [name]` – Sets a name for the combat instance.
+* `-game [game]` – Sets the game.
+If omitted, use the default set in the server's configuration.
 * `-turnnotif` – Toggles the notification of the controller of the next combatant in initiative.

 ### `!init add [name] [options...]`